Docker container and HTTP server for Finnish dependency parser.

 Everything in this repo, including all code is "AS IS".
 No support, no warranty, no fitness for any purpose, nothing is expressed or implied, not by me (nor my employer).

 The Finnish dependency parsing pipeline is licensed under GPL-2.0.
-Other licenses may apply to other code in this repo.
-See files in this repo for any info.
 I guess this repo is also GPL-2.0 but I can not tell for sure, so I don't claim any licensing.

 If you want to know more and be sure, please seek legal advice.